The 1960s

 1960s bathing suit contest

 Paul Kantner, co-founder of the pioneer American psychedelic rock group Jefferson Airplane, once famously quipped that if you could ‘remember anything about the sixties, then you weren't really there’.
-The ‘swinging sixties’ supposedly left the stodgy and conservative fifties in their wake.
+The ‘swinging 60s’ supposedly left the stodgy and conservative 50s in their wake.
 People ‘made love not war’ and took ‘trips’ without leaving home.

-For most New Zealanders, however, the 1960s were less exciting.
-Like the generations before them they simply got on with the business at hand – going to school and work and raising families.
+For most, however, the 1960s were probably a whole lot less exciting.
+Like generations before them they simply got on with the business at hand of going to school and work and raising families.
 A strong economy based on high wool prices and secure markets meant that, as in the 1950s, New Zealand enjoyed one of the highest standards of living in the world.
-The country was shaken from this complacency when the export price for wool fell dramatically in December 1967.
-Unemployment and inflation rose sharply in a warning of darker times ahead.
+But the country was shaken from this complacency in December 1967 when the export price for wool fell dramatically.
+Unemployment and inflation rose sharply.
+It would be warning of darker times ahead.

-In this feature we provide an overview of the decade and a year-by-year breakdown of some of its key events.
+In this feature we provide an overview of the decade and a year-by-year breakdown of some of the key events.

 How to cite this page